CRT, CEKP, CELT, CEMT, CTPT, VT

 PHILOSOPHY

-Elite Equine Rehab has developed a treatment approach that combines conventional medicine with alternative therapies to promote healing and ease discomfort.
+Elite Equine Rehab has developed a whole-horse treatment approach that combines conventional medicine with alternative therapies to promote healing and balance and ease discomfort.
 There's no arguing that good nutrition can prevent injuries and be used as therapy when healing as well.
 Protein, fats, minerals, and vitamins are all critical to health and healing.
 Here at EER, we feed a proprietary blend of herbs such as white willow bark, Maritime pine bark, devil’s claw, millet, linseed, comfrey, yarrow, and horsetail can support and stimulate the horse’s healing potential by working with its body.
 Rehabilitative exercises are also essential to promote and facilitate progression in recovery without re-injury.

 "When you touch one thing with deep awareness,

-you touch everything.
+you touch everything."

 - Lao Tzu